laravel/docs/vite.md

 ]);
 ```

-These assets will now be processed by Vite on build.
-You can then reference these assets in Blade templates with the `Vite::asset()` helper to get the versioned URL for each asset:
+These assets will now be processed by Vite when running `npm run build`.
+You can then reference these assets in Blade templates using the `Vite::asset` method, which will return the versioned URL for a given asset:

 ```blade
 <img src="{{ Vite::asset('resources/images/logo.png') }}">